 So how will this affect key industries involving scaffolding and construction?
 The good news is that, unlike the first lockdown, critical industries such as construction and manufacturing can continue as normal with Covid-Secure measures in place.
-Workers who cannot work from home, including scaffolders and builders, can travel to and from work, such as a home or commercial environment, while office employees are required to work from home.
-This means that under the current rules, we can continue to provide important scaffolding services to our personal and commercial customers.
+Workers who cannot work from home, including scaffolders and builders, can travel to and from work, such as in a home or commercial environment, while office employees are required to work from home.
+This means that under the current rules, we can continue to provide important scaffolding services to our personal and commercial customers, including scaffolding hire.

 We are committed to keeping our staff and clients safe from the risk of the virus, so it’s great to also hear that symptom-free tests are to be offered to construction workers.
 Health Secretary Matt Hancock has recently announced that rapid, regular testing will be expanded to local authorities across the country, with critical workers to be prioritised.
 By testing workers on a regular basis, asymptomatic cases can be identified and steps can be taken to limit the spread.